andieleee/CPE487/FinalProject/README.md

 ## Introduction

 Utilizing the keypad and the speaker, we created a single-octave piano.
-Based on the image below as the key to how the piano is mapped, simple songs can be played
+Based on the image below as the key to how the piano is mapped, simple songs can be played.

 ## Demo of the piano octave and Ode to Joy